social media for small business owners

 7. Measure What Matters

 Vanity metrics mean nothing.
-Focus on engagement, leads, and conversions.
+Instead, focus on engagement, leads, and conversions.

 8. Outsource if Needed

 Not your strength?
-Hire a pro so you can focus on running your business.
+Then hire a pro so you can focus on running your business.

 Your Blind Spots Are Holding You Back